-If you’ve already given birth, you may think getting pregnant a second, or even third time, should be easy.
-After all, your body already knows the drill, right?
+If you’ve already given birth, you may think getting pregnant a second, or even third time, should be easy, right?
 Wrong.
 Many women who’ve previously conceived often find themselves struggling with secondary infertility.
 But what causes of secondary infertility and can you overcome it?

 Although as many as 30% of infertility cases may be due to secondary infertility, it’s not a topic often discussed.
-Recently Dylan Dryer from the Today show brought the issue into the spotlight after revealing she’s dealing with secondary infertility at age 37, as she tries to give her two-year-old son a sibling.
+In 2019, Dylan Dryer from the Today show brought the issue into the spotlight after revealing she dealtwith secondary infertility at age 37, as she tries to give her two-year-old son a sibling.

 Causes of Secondary Infertility

 Age can play a major role in secondary infertility.
 When women hit their late 30s and early 40s they aren’t as fertile as they were in their 20s and early 30s.
 Other factors leading to secondary infertility include: Polycystic Ovary Syndrome (PCOS), complications related to a previous pregnancy, smoking, weight gain and a partner’s low sperm production.